root-project/root/README/ReleaseNotes/v612/index.md

 ```
 after which h1 will either be null if the key contains something that is not a TH1 (or derived class)
 or will be set to the address of the histogram read from the file.

+- Added a new mechanism for providing clean forward-compatibility breaks in a ``TTree`` (i.e., a newer version of ROOT writes a ``TTree`` an older version cannot read).
+When future versions of ROOT utilize an IO feature that this version does not support, ROOT will provide a clear error message instead of crashing or returning garbage data.
+In future ROOT6 releases, forward-compatibility breaks will only be allowed if a non-default feature is enabled via the ``ROOT::Experimental`` namespace; it is expected ROOT7 will enable forward-compatibility breaks by default.

 ## TTree Libraries